Cook Dinner at Mountain View

 Location: Martinez, CA 94553

 Time: Dinner is served at 6:00 pm.
-Volunteers are allowed to show up as early as 2:30 pm to begin meal preparation.
+Volunteers are welcome to arrive as early as 4:00 pm to begin meal preparation.
+Volunteers will be screened upon entry for exposure to COVID-19 and temperatures will be taken and logged.

-Quantity: To get an exact count and any food allergies, please call the Mountain View at (925) 228-6920 the week before your scheduled day.
+Quantity: To get an exact count and any food allergies, please contact shelter supervisor Lynna Magnuson at 925-408-2119 or [email protected] the week before your scheduled day.

 - Wash hands before serving and preparation of food.